KallosP/CSC_365_Group_Project/docs/peer_review_response.md

 3. Sharing tasks does seem like a good idea to implement as it has many practical use cases

 ### (Sri Bala)

+1. Attaching documents to tasks is useful but very complex to store data for each file format and is out of the scope of this project.
+2. Analytics is a good idea since we already have many task attributes and the endpoint would allow us to report different statistics.
+This is being implmented.